taotliu/QuantPooledTesting/Readme.md

 ## Installation

-The latest version of the `mMPA` package is available at GitHub [taotliu/mMPA](http://github.com/taotliu/mMPA).
+The latest version of the `QuantPooledTesting` package is available at GitHub [taotliu/QuantPooledTesting](http://github.com/taotliu/QuantPooledTesting).
 It requires the `devtools` package to be installed in R. If you do not have `devtools` in your R program, use the code  `install.packages("devtools")` to install the `devtools` package first.
-Then run the following codes to install the `mMPA` package.
+Then run the following codes to install the `QuantPooledTesting` package.

 ```R
 devtools::install_github("taotliu/QuantPooledTesting")